 If it is difficult to move the periosteum aside, it might be helpful to incise the periosteum using a cruciate incision.

 • Retractor position

-Place the retractor in a manner that it does not impede the necessary movement of the drill.
+Place the retractor in such a way that it does not impede the necessary movement of the drill.